jamesqquick/javascript-array-functions-practice/ReadMe.md

 ## REDUCE

-1. Get the total weight of all characters
+1. Get the total mass of all characters
 2. Get the total height of all characters
 3. Get the total number of characters in all the character names
 4. Get the total number of characters by eye color (hint. a map of eye color to count)